NeuroSky: Neurosky partnerships

-Mattel inc.: On 04/28/2009 Mattel Inc. formed an exclusive multi-year partnership with NeuroSky Inc. The first product, the MindFlex, was released for the 2009 Christmas season and was one of the best selling toys of the season.
+Mattel inc.: On 04/28/2009 Mattel Inc. formed an exclusive multi-year partnership with NeuroSky Inc. The first product, the Mindflex, was released for the 2009 Christmas season.

 Sega Toys: Talks began in early 2007 and an official announcement was made on 10/10/2008.

 Musinaut: Musinaut is a Paris-based music company that plans to use the device to create interactive music technology that controls a user's music based on their thoughts and moods.

 Titan Commerce: In 3/9/2010 NeuroSky announced an agreement (signed 03/12/2010) with Titan Commerce for distribution and support operations of the NeuroSky MindSet and ThinkGear technology components to the EU.

 Mind Games: MindGames is an Iceland-based developer of games that utilize EEG technology.
-MindGames is best known for Tug of Mind, a game set to be released for future NeuroSky products.
+MindGames is known for Tug of Mind, a game set to be released for future NeuroSky products.
 MindGames' long-term goal is to develop games that teach people how to control negative emotions.
-(It is not clear whether or not MindGames simply produces games for NeuroSky products or whether they have an official partnership.)
+However, it is not clear whether or not MindGames simply produces games for NeuroSky products or whether they have an official partnership.